 Allocation of funds will be dependent on availability of funds and an evaluation of the water activity using the criteria in this section.
 Applications will be received during each funding cycle.
 The approving roundtable will specify whether the application for funding is from the Statewide or Basin Accounts.
+All applications to be considered by the CWCB must be accompanied by a letter of approval from the respective basin roundtable.

-For the Statewide Account - applications must be received 60 days prior to the September Board meeting.
+For the Statewide Account - applications must be received 60 days by the 1st of the month, the month prior to the March and September Board meetings.
+In other words, applications for March meeting are due February 1st and applications to be considered at the September meeting are due August 1st.
 Applications for funds from the Statewide Account will submit applications consistent with the application submittal requirements and these criteria and guidelines.
-If the application meets the eligibility requirements and threshold criteria then the application will undergo future evaluation using the evaluation criteria.
+If the application meets the eligibility requirements and threshold criteria then the application will undergo future further evaluation using the evaluation criteria.
+Meeting the criteria allows for the application to be moved forward first to the appropriate basin roundtable and then to the Board.
+The Colorado Water Conservation Board retains its discretion to approve or deny any application to the Statewide Account.

-Matching Requirement: For requests from the Statewide Fund, the applicants will be required to demonstrate a 20 percent (or greater) match of the total grant request from the other sources, including by not limited to Basin Funds.
-Recognizing the limited resources of some entities, inkind services will be eligible as matching funds.
+Matching Requirement: For requests from the Statewide Fund, the applicants will be required to demonstrate a 2520 percent (or greater) match of the total grant request from the other sources, including by not limited to Basin Funds.
+A minimum match of 5% of the total grant amount shall be from Basin funds.
+A minimum match of 5% of the total grant amount must come from the applicant or 3rd party sources.
+Recognizing the limited resources of some entities, in-kind services will be eligible as matching funds.
 Past expenditures directly related to the project may be considered as matching funds if the expenditures occurred within 9 months of the date the application was submitted to the CWCB.

-For the Basin Account(s) - applications must be received 60 days prior to the bimonthly Board meetings in which the application will be considered for funding.
-Applications for funds from the Basin Account will submit applications consistent with the application submittal requirements and these criteria and guidelines.
+For the Basin Account(s) - applications must be received 60 days by the 1st of the month, the month prior to the bimonthly Board meetings in which the application will be considered for funding.
+Applications Applicants for funds from the Basin Account will submit applications consistent with the application submittal requirements and these criteria and guidelines.
 If the application meets the eligibility requirements and threshold criteria and there are sufficient funds in the Basin Account, then the CWCB will approve the application(s).

 CWCB staff will review all eligible applications and provide a written recommendation to the full CWCB Board at their routine applicable Board meetings.
 CWCB staff will provide a written recommendation to the Board for allocating funding.
 The written recommendation will provide a summary detailing how the applicant met the eligibility requirements and evaluation criteria described in this document.
 The CWCB staff and Board will also provide a summary of why each application is being funded, partially funded or not funded.
-The following criteria are not provided in any order of preference.
+The following threshold criteria are not provided in any order of preference.